 --The Hermit of Ft.
 Fisher, a dramatized telling of the story of Robert Harrell, the famous Fort Fisher Hermit.
 It was named a “Top Three Finalist” during the 2012 Southern Playwrights Competition at Jacksonville State University and enjoyed sold-out runs at The Cape Fear Playhouse in Wilmington and the Brunswick Little Theatre in Southport.

 During its 2015 season, PAC presented its first “all musical” season with a June production of Roger Miller’s eight-time TONY award winning musical, Big River, followed by an August production of Always… Patsy Cline.
-The word premier production of PAC's eight original play Wyatt Outlaw, is set for January 7-10, 2016.
+The world premier production of PAC's eighth original play Wyatt Outlaw, is set for January 7-10, 2016.